 If you have low back pain or have had it, you are not alone.
 Experts estimate that around 80% of people will experience some type of back problem at some point in their lives.
 The Global Burden of Disease 2010 lists low back pain as the number one cause of disability worldwide.
 The good news is the majority of back pain is mechanical in origin or is not organic.
 This means that infection, cancer, fracture, inflammatory arthritis, and other serious conditions are not the cause.
 In fact, you may benefit by looking to your feet, knees, and hips as the culprits.

 Experienced chiropractors understand there are some other treatments in addition to chiropractic care that help aid pain management, increase mobility, and decrease healing time.
 Depending on the condition, individuals may experience a wide array of benefits from blending these treatments into their chiropractic treatment.
 One such treatment is orthotics or inserts.
 If life were a sandbox, chiropractic care and orthotics would be the best of friends.
 They treat muscle and skeletal conditions, as does chiropractic treatment.

-The information herein on "Over-The-Counter Insoles Do This to Your Body El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Over-The-Counter Insoles Do This to Your Body El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.